nsching/nsching.github.io/essays/reflect-ai.md

 I have used AI in class this semester in the following areas:

   1. Experience WODs e.g. E18
-     I would sometimes use ChatGPT when completing experience WODs because
+I would sometimes use ChatGPT when completing experience WODs because AI can be useful in helping me see problems from a different angle when I get stuck.
+Sometimes I just need to hear
   2. In-class Practice WODs

   3. In-class WODs